spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 The server starts at the beginning of the match and shuts down when that ends.

-TorchCraft is seen by the AI programmer as a library that provides: `connect()`, `receive()` to get the state, `send(commands)`, and some helper functions about specifics of STarCRaft's rules and state representation.
+TorchCraft is seen by the AI programmer as a library that provides: `connect()`, `receive()` to get the state, `send(commands)`, and some helper functions about specifics of StarCraft's rules and state representation.

 TorchCraft also provides an efficient way to store game frames data from past games so that existing replays can be re-examined.